Pant/nextcloudpi-readthedocs/How-to-get-started-with-NCP-docker.md

  > docker run -d -p 4443:4443 -p 443:443 -p 80:80 -v ncdata:/data --name nextcloudpi ownyourbits/nextcloudpi-x86 $DOMAIN

-DOMAIN should be your trusted domain: the URL or IP that will be used to access.
+DOMAIN should be your trusted domain: the URL or IP that will be used to access.Substitute x86 with armhf if your on RaspberryPi or other armfs devices

 Any folder can be used instead of the volume ncdata to hold the Nextcloud data.

+That's it.
+Visit https://yourIP/activation copy and save auto generated passwords, and start using your Nextcloud instance.

+#### Check and manage

+Check if running with
+ > docker ps

+Update to latest NCP version with
+ > docker exec -it nextcloudpi ncp-update